 Jason McQuillen Head of Legal Operations Transformation Services KPMG Australia

+Contracting

 Our point of view

+Background to

+Foreword

+Our point

 The time has come for organizations to create an Office of Contracting (OoC) with responsibility for the quality and integrity of the contracting process.
 To be effective and accepted, this office must be independent from any operational stakeholder function, with its purpose to enable those functions to work more efficiently and to deliver greater value.

+Who's leading

-Why contracting matters
+Why does

+"In today's volatile business environment, we need to accelerate processes and equip people with the knowledge and information needed to cut through inefficiencies and manage contracts effectively."

+CFO, major international engineering company

-Revenues, risks, reputation, rights and responsibilities - contracts directly impact the health and wealth of every organization.
+Why contracting matters Conclusions Revenues, risks, reputation, rights and responsibilities - contracts directly impact the health and wealth of every organization.
 Yet for all their importance, on average, contracts suffer more than 9% value leakage.
 They generate avoidable resource costs, delays and friction between customers and suppliers.
 That is not because people don't want to do a good job.
 It's because they aren't equipped to do better and their current focus is too narrow.
 The underlying process and tools through which contracts are designed, negotiated, implemented and managed is inefficient and fragmented.
 Currently, the focus of contracts is too narrow, leading, on average, to more than 9% value leakage.

-What organizations are doing to improve

-This report is just the latest to show that most organizations are optimizing and digitizing their processes.
+What organizations are doing to improve This report is just the latest to show that most organizations are optimizing and digitizing their processes.
 They know that contracts matter and they are focused on reducing cycle times and improving data flows.
 But in our opinion, most will not succeed.
 Many have spent millions acquiring or developing software to improve contract performance - and found that it does not work.
 Real and sustainable improvement will only be achieved by tackling the underlying fragmentation of process ownership.
 The average contracting lifecycle has at least seven different functional owners with competing goals and objectives.
 When things go wrong, it is always someone else's fault.

-Our point of view (continued)

-What organizations should be doing

-Digitization is an opportunity to develop a holistic view.
+Continued over > Our point of view (continued) What organizations should be doing Digitization is an opportunity to develop a holistic view.
 Transactional responsibility for contract performance will always be scattered across the business.
 But those transactional owners desperately need an integrated process equipped with the tools, systems and knowledge that support speedy, informed actions.
 Even when multiple competing stakeholders manage to agree on that process, they face multiple hurdles in establishing and adopting a common set of tools and systems - and then who will maintain them and ensure ongoing integrity and updates?
 Sustained progress and quality depend on a single point of process ownership - a point of accountability, with the consolidated funding to deliver contracting excellence.